ThomasSchiolerH/MLOps-Project/reports/README.md

 >
 > Answer:

 We have added integrationtests folder in tests folder and moved api tests there.
+Also added api load tests in performancetests folder.

 ### Question 6